MarijQ/Household-Energy-Forecasting/README.md

 ### ***Prophet***:

 Prophet is an open-source model developed by Facebook for forecasting time series data.
 It’s easy to use and works well with data that has strong seasonal effects, like energy consumption.
-We used it because it’s reliable and interpretable, which makes it a good choice for predicting future energy use. brief definition about all the models used and why is it used.
+We used it because it’s reliable and interpretable, which makes it a good choice for predicting future energy use.

+--remove this-- brief definition about all the models used and why is it used.

 # 5. Results